10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 The Company computes basic and diluted net loss per share amounts in accordance with ASC Topic 260, “Earnings per Share.”
 Basic loss per share is computed by dividing net income (loss) available to common shareholders by the weighted average number of shares of common stock outstanding during the reporting period.
 Diluted loss per share reflects the potential dilution that could occur if convertible notes to issue common stock were converted resulting in the issuance of common stock that could share in the loss of the Company.

-As of October 31, 2023 and October 31, 2022, convertible notes were dilutive instruments and were not included in the calculation of diluted loss per share as their effect would be antidilutive:
+For the six months ended July 31, 2024 and 2023, convertible notes were dilutive instruments and were not included in the calculation of diluted loss per share as their effect would be antidilutive:

 2023